danpeig/node-red-meshtastic-msg/README.md

     - Updated `@meshtastic/js` version to **2.5.9-3**: this should fix some loop and HTTP connection errors.
 	- Updated README.md based on user frequent questions.
     - Tested/validated with the following version of the device firmware: **2.5.18.9**.
+	- Tested/validated with the following version of Node-RED: 4.0.8 (docker)
 - **1.5 (13/11/2024)**
     - Updated `@meshtastic/js` version to **2.5.9-2**.
 This should fix protobuf decoding errors with the latest device firmware.
     - Tested/validated with the following version of the device firmware: **2.5.11**.